OWASP/www-project-operational-technology-top-10/docs/ot-architectures.md

-# example OT architectures
+# OT Architecture

-- purdue model
+Idea: give an example of how OT architecture looks like, this might help people understand some of the typical problems

+## Typical Components within an OT architecture

+(either here or within `Introduction to OT`, whereever it is best suited)

+## Purdue Model

-- maybe an example out of the sp800-?
+- maybe use an example out of https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-82r3.ipd.pdf
-- also to explain typical components